Frequently asked questions

 For iPostal1 customers, our Terms of Service state that we do not provide free forwarding for 6 months, but customers are welcome to make arrangements and pay for these services if they wish to continue to receive mail for that time period.

 The USPS does not allow mail recipients using a CMRA address to file a change of address/forward mail request.
 However, if they used a Temporary Change of Address to have their mail sent to your location, they may be able to update that for the new address.
+Alternatively, they may submit a USPS 3546 Correction Form at any U.S. Post Office to redirect their future mail.
+This form must be completed on paper, as it cannot be submitted online.

 Valid IDs and expiration management